HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Experiments

 The results in Table~\ref{table:uncond} indicate that the renderings from our method appear more realistic than of the other methods, with either PCA baseline or NPHM performing similar according to different subsets of the metrics.
 Close promixity to NPHM by MMD, COV, JSD could be explained by training on exactly the same dataset.

-\mypara{Ablating over the choice of the UV layout.} We assess the effect of a manually hand-crafted UV space for FLAME on the quality of generations in Fig.~\ref{fig:uv_layout_ablation}.
-As observed, moving the seam from the vertical middle line, as in the standard UV layout for FLAME, to the face border, allows us to model more consistent and complex geometry without large distinction between a left and a right part.

 \mypara{Ablating over the choice of the generative model architecture.} We compare StyleGAN to other state-of-the-art generative model architectures, namely of VAE~\cite{kingma2019introduction} and VQ-VAE~\cite{van2017neural} family, with ResNet-18 encoder and decoder.
 For VQ-VAE, the sampling from the latent space is implemented via training PixelCNN autoregressive model~\cite{van2016pixel}.
-The results are presented in Table~\ref{table:arch_ablation} and in Fig.~\ref{fig:arch_ablation}.
+The results are presented in Table~\ref{table:arch_ablation} and can be visually assessed in the Supplementary.

 \mypara{Behavior of the registration procedure.} In Fig.~\ref{fig:registration_progress}, we demonstrate the advantage of the two-stage registration procedure, described in Subsec.~\ref{subsec:flame_reg}, over omitting one of the stages.
 As can be seen, keeping only the vector displacement optimization results in too rough shape, and relaxing the regularization constraints yields significant artifacts such as self-intersections and spikes.
 Running the normal displacement stage without any preliminary vector displacement stage performs similarly to our two-stage procedure but produces artifacts for long hair that does not trivially project onto the surface.
 In turn, it can produce the mappings between template vertices and scan vertices, inconsistent across various samples for the long hair parts.